Empowered Indonesia Civil Society

 Strategy and the process of achieving the final order in second growth period of Penabulu will still be held and still needs to be tested and modified.
 At the same time, Penabulu now entering the third period of growth since the beginning of 2015.

 In this new period, Penabulu realize that the definition of ‘civil society’ needs to be reinterpreted.
-Isn’t it: a community waste management, volunteer groups, independent journalists, professional associations, businesses social, women’s groups and difable communities or initiatives other collective thrusting alternative solutions and even about 74 thousand villages now obtain additional resources ; are all elements present on the Indonesian civil society?
-In the future, Penabulu believes that the role of civil society in sustainable development will be increasingly irreplaceable as a guard at the end of the balance between other development actors: the government and the business sector.
+Isn’t it: a community-based waste management unit, volunteer groups, independent journalists, professional associations, social-businesses start up, women’s groups and difable communities or other collective initiatives who offers alternative solutions and even about 74 thousand villages now obtain additional resources from government budget; are all elements present on the Indonesian civil society?
+Penabulu believes that the role of civil society in sustainable development will be increasingly irreplaceable as a pivotal guard of the balance between other development actors: the government and the business sector.
 But, the existence of civil society itself actually threatened by some internal problems, such as resource gaps and long-term labor support, weak institutional capacity and poor consolidation of the power in each work issues.

 Penabulu now encouraging itself to take the role as a ‘civil society resource organization’.
 As a resource organization for civil society in Indonesia, Penabulu will do its best to mobilize, manage and distribute resources in any form to support the work of civil society in Indonesia.
 Penabulu as good as possible will convert the obtained energy as efforts to strengthen, empower and guarantee the sustainability of civil society organizations throughout Indonesia.
 Converting all the energy into space to grow together, space to consolidate power of ideas and work of civil society in Indonesia, triggers and boosters of governance improvement for better and more sustain development of future Indonesia.